lextoumbourou/notes/content/comp_investing_part_1.md

 </p>

 <p>
-I stuffed a couple of shirts into the bag, then sat down to scour the course's forum for help.
-The last couple of weeks had been an exhausting marathon of work and study.
-I was determined to leave every part of it behind for the week.
+I stuffed a couple of shirts into the bag, then sat down to search the course's forum for help.
+The last couple of weeks had been a marathon of work and study and I was determined to leave it all behind for the week.
 I knew I was close to the answer.
 I had understood the task, I was certain, but the interpreter was being stubborn.
 </p>

 <p>